WokLibCodeClub/breakout/step07-ideas_for_improvement/README.md

        # set gameover to False
        gameover = False
    ```
-   The first part of this tests for two things at the same time - if the game is not running AND the player has pressed n.
+   The first part of this tests for two things at the same time - if the game is stopped AND if the player has pressed n.
 If both of these are true then the game will exit.

    But if the game is not running and the player has pressed y to play again then we need several things to happen:
-   - we need to reset the initial velocity for the ball
+   - we need to reset the initial x and y velocity for the ball
    - we need to reset the intial position for the ball
    - we need to redraw all the blocks
    - we need to reset gameover to False, as the game is now in progress.